Measure of Strength of Evidence for Visually Observed Differences between Subpopulations: Population Difference Criterion

-For small $g$ in both panels of Figure~\ref{81}, the balanced and unbalanced PDCs overlap.
-When the signal reaches a certain level, the balanced PDCs continue increasing as expected (from the increased signal strength), and the unbalanced PDCs reach a peak and then seem to decrease (MD) or stay as some constant (DWD).
-This indicates the balanced PDC is much more powerful than the unbalanced PDC in the case of strong signals for both MD and DWD directions.
-A careful look at the axis labels show that stronger signals are required to see this effect for DWD cases.
+Figure~\ref{81} compares PDCs computed using balanced vs. all permutations by adding the former to a part of Figure~\ref{011} for both MD and DWD directions.
+The lower curves labeled as {\em All permutations} are the same as the curves in Figure~\ref{011}.
+The higher level curves, labeled as {\em Balanced permutations}, use colors and symbols analogous to Figure~\ref{011} with \eqref{balancedf} replacing \eqref{eq:PDCexpF} for the dashed curve.
+Each dot is a single realization of the estimated balanced PDC value, reflecting its variation due to randomness.
+The two sets of curves give direct comparison between the original and proposed versions of the DiProPerm PDC.
+For small $g$ the PDCs overlap.
+When the signal reaches a certain level, the balanced PDCs continue increasing as expected (from the increased signal strength), and the all permutation PDCs reach a peak and then seem to decrease (MD) or stay constant (DWD).
+This indicates the balanced PDC is much more powerful than the all permutation PDC in the case of strong signals for both MD and DWD directions.
+A careful look at the axis labels shows that stronger signals are required to see this effect for DWD.